 About client

 In addition to the initial setup, the institute demonstrated its commitment to the long-term functionality of the water treatment system by instituting an Annual Maintenance Contract (AMC).
-This contract underscores Yuvakshetra Institute of Management Studies’ proactive approach to regular maintenance, ensuring the continued efficiency and effectiveness of the WTP.
+This contract underscores Yuvakshetra Institute of Management Studies’ proactive approach to regular maintenance, ensuring the continued efficiency and effectiveness of the STP.
 Through these combined efforts, the institute not only prioritizes the well-being of its students and staff but also exemplifies responsible and sustainable practices in water management within its campus.

 Project information